khoaxuantu/tuslipid/src/markdown/how_did_my_coding_journey_start.md

 So besides strengthening my skills, I had to seek every opportunity as long as it is programming-related.

-Well, that time was also the market-downtrend time; my competitors for a new-grad position were more than half master's degree candidates, or junior-middle engineers who already had 1-3 years of working experiences...
+Well, that time was also the market-downtrend time; my competitors for a new-grad position more than a half were master's degree candidates, or junior-middle engineers who already had 1-3 years of working experiences...
 Whatever 💀 I only knew to try.

 One month.